alexbepple/lending-llama/monitoror/readme.md

 and set it in `.env`
 * `> ./monitoror`

-Unfortunately, _monitorer_ does not seem to like binary in other location.
+Unfortunately, _monitoror_ does not seem to like binary in other location.
 Possible alternative: use Docker image.